yumy-yumy/topic-model/src/ReadMe.md

 # 2. Training LDA Model

 2.1.
-Creat a .txt file contains articles from all years.
+Create a .txt file contains articles of all years.
 For Linux, run

 `cat /home/text/* > all_text.txt`,